 It also includes a unique surface feature that mimics the feeling of a massage therapist’s hands, working through aching muscles and boosting recovery time.

 If you feel stuck and really don’t know what to get someone, foam rollers are the best out-of-the-box gifts for snowboarders.

 Best Gear Gift Ideas

-They have a high-quality lens that gives a broader vision to help your loved one see even more when they’re on the slopes.
+They have a high-quality, tapered lens that ensures clean vision to help your loved one see even more when they’re on the slopes.

 Let’s face it, everyone needs a solid base layer in the cold, but a good one versus a not-so-good one will make all the difference on the slopes.

 This is where merino wool comes in–merino wool base layers are lightweight and moisture-wicking.